wimble1982/internet2-yaml-example/README.md

     - Added some basic autocomplete suggestions.
       - I used the YAML in the wireframe as a guide for the suggestions.
 I would more likely use an expected schema to provide better autocomplete suggestions.
       - I'm also considering looking into making it dynamic, based on past values entered into the editor, but without knowing a schema, that could be much more complex.
+6. Fine-tuning of some CSS and some comments.

-Total Dev Time: About 5 hours.
+Total Dev Time: About 6.5 hours.
 There was some additional time I didn't count just learning the basics of CodeMirror and Carbon Design System.

 ## Known Issues / Enhancements